SathesanThavabalasingam/WildFire/README.md

 ### What is WildFire?

 Public institutions in Canada spend an estimated $22 billion dollars a year on the buying of goods and services from vendors.
 A critical problem is that buyers don't know which vendors to select for a given project.
-Part of this problem stems from the fact that the current system is inefficient due to:
+Part of this problem stems from the fact that vendors don't always know which projects to bid on.
+Therefore, the current system for the buying of goods and services in the public sector is inefficient due to:

 (1) Projects being classified under predefined categories that are too general.

-(2) Vendors don't have any recommendations based on project content.
+(2) Vendors not having any recommendations based on project content.

 Vendors need a better way to see the projects they bid on.
 A potential solution for this is to use Natural Language Processing to create a better content-based taxonomy for projects and to provide recommendations.